mdelcarlo/es-future/ES8/00-async-await/01-handle-errors.md

 }
 ```

-So in order to capture the error we surround showGithubUser function on try and we catch the posible errors, whenever we get an eeror we log the message.
+So in order to capture the error we surround showGithubUser function on try and we catch the posible errors, whenever we get an error we log the message.